genome-spy/genome-spy/docs/grammar/facet.md

 !!! warning "Y axis ticks"

-    The Y axis ticks are not available on Sample tracks at the moment.
+    The Y axis ticks are not available on faceted views at the moment.
     Will be fixed at a later time.

 !!! note "But we have Band scale?"